Table of Contents

 Quantization

-Model quantization is a post-training model optimization technique that uses lower-precision data types (like int8) for model parameters and activations, instead of the 32-bit floating-point format (float32) typically used in training, to reduce computation and memory requirements.
+Model quantization is a model optimization technique that uses lower-precision data types (like int8) for model parameters (weights) and activations, instead of the 32-bit floating-point format (float32) typically used in training, to reduce computation and memory requirements.
 Integer data types also speed up matrix multiplications, further enhancing inference speed.
-There are various quantization methods, such as weight quantization, activation quantization, and gradient quantization.
+There are various quantization methods, such as weight quantization, activation (data) quantization, and gradient quantization.

 The two most common quantization types are: